 Keeping this in mind, Kinsta has implemented an automated system to combat database performance issues.
-Based on your site’s needs, the automated system scans and fine-tunes your MySQL database once per week to ensure peak database performance.
+Based on your site’s needs, the automated system scans and fine-tunes your MySQL database continuously to ensure peak database performance.
 If the system detects something out of the ordinary that can’t be fixed automatically, it notifies the sysadmin team to take immediate action.

-If your site is hosted somewhere else, here are a few database optimization plugins to make your job easier:
+If your site is hosted somewhere else, you have to rely on tools that don’t do that on the server side.
+Here are a few database optimization plugins to make your job easier:

 Reminder: Always take a backup before editing your database or WordPress core files.

-Surprisingly, the conversion rate for mobile phones is less than half that of desktops.
-There’s phenomenal room for growth here.
+Surprisingly, the conversion rate for mobile phones is more than half that of desktops.
+And, with the modernization and optimization of smartphones and tablets, there’s still phenomenal room for growth here.

 You can start by making your WooCommerce store mobile-friendly.
-You can use Google’s Mobile Friendly Test tool to check whether your site passes the minimum mobile usability standards.
+You can use Google’s Mobile Friendly Test tool or the Lighthouse tool from Chrome to check whether your site passes the minimum mobile usability standards.

-The test will show you a snapshot of how your website looks on a mobile device.
-It’ll also list any mobile usability issues if it finds any.
+The test shows you a snapshot of how your website looks on a mobile device.
+It also lists any mobile usability issues, if any.